todogroup/ospology/ospo-book/content/en/04-chapter.md

 - **Measuring Technical Debt:** Providing knowledge on how to measure the technical debt on an open source project helps to determine the risks associated with the project and, when done in collaboration with the project community, is a form of educational advocacy to help projects improve and sustain themselves.

-- **Coordinate with Various Parts of the Organization:** It can be helpful to check that you know all your stakeholders, and have the right amount of interaction with them.
+- **Coordinating with Various Parts of the Organization:** It can be helpful to check that you know all your stakeholders, and have the right amount of interaction with them.
 Take a look at the OSPO flower diagram (Chapter 3) for help mapping interactions.

-- **Give Advice on Open Source Consumption:** The OSPO considers both the strategic view on which open source projects to consume and on the best practice for using the selected projects.
+- **Giving Advice on Open Source Consumption:** The OSPO considers both the strategic view on which open source projects to consume and on the best practice for using the selected projects.
 The OSPO should provide reference materials and guidance on how the company should select which open source projects it uses and how it manages them.
 Guidelines and policy can be purely technical or can include considerations based on open source project health and practices, like the [Secure Supply Chain Consumption Framework (S2C2F)](https://github.com/ossf/s2c2f/blob/main/specification/Secure_Supply_Chain_Consumption_Framework_(S2C2F).pdf).

 ## Assessing Daily Operations using the OSPO MindMap

-### Getting started with OSPO MindMap
+### Getting Started with OSPO MindMap

 To get an overview of the potential activities of an OSPO we offer you the OSPO Mind Map.
 The OSPO Mind Map outlines the main responsibilities, roles, behaviors, and team sizes within the ecosystem of an OSPO.